41 Kitchen Organizing Ideas You Won’t Believe You’ve Lived Without

 Instant kitchen cabinet organizer

-Here’s another trick from your local office supply store: A metal file organizer is perfect for storing baking sheets, cutting boards, and pan lids.
+Here's another trick from your local office supply store: A metal file organizer is perfect for storing baking sheets, cutting boards, and pan lids.
 To keep the organizer from sliding around, use rubber shelf liner, or attach hook-and-loop tape to the cabinet base and the bottom of the organizer.
-Don’t miss these 18 inspiring inside-cabinet door storage ideas.
+Watch out for these common kitchen items that are crawling with germs.

 Toss those takeout menus